Nawaz Sharif: India

 Indian Prime minister Narendra Modi received by PM Nawaz Sharif during former's unprecedented surprise visit to Lahore in 2015.

 Nawaz launched talks with India to liberalize their trade relationship, and gained an agreement of Non-Discriminatory Market Access on Reciprocal Basis (NDMARB) status for the two countries on 26 March 2014.
 However, The Times of India reported that Pakistan's military pressured Nawaz to stop trade liberalisation with India.
-Nawaz attended the 26 May 2014 first oath of office ceremony of Narendra Modi as prime minister, the first time that a prime minister from one state attended the inauguration of their counterpart.
+Nawaz attended 26 May 2014 first oath of office ceremony of Narendra Modi as prime minister, the first time that a prime minister from one state attended the inauguration of their counterpart.
 They agreed to further cooperate on trade.

 In October 2014, 20 civilians were killed and thousands forced to flee their homes when Pakistani and Indian security forces began shelling in Kashmir, each side blaming the other for the incident.
 The following month, Nawaz blamed India for an inflexible approach towards resolving the Kashmir dispute.
 According to Barkha Dutt during the 2015 SAARC Summit, Nawaz and Modi held a secret meeting.

-On 10 December 2015, during the Heart of Asia conference, Pakistan and India announced that they were resuming dialogue on outstanding issues, ending a two-year stalemate.
 On 1 April 2015, Modi made his first visit to Pakistan in a surprise stopover in Lahore to meet Nawaz on his birthday.
 Modi and Nawaz held a brief meeting at Raiwind Palace.
 Modi also attended the wedding ceremony of Nawaz's granddaughter.
+On 10 December 2015, during the Heart of Asia conference, Pakistan and India announced that they were resuming dialogue on outstanding issues, ending a two-year stalemate.